How to Optimize Your Website for Mobile Devices

 Most people create their website with the mindset of desktop being the platform the majority of traffic is going to be viewing their website on.

-However, in reality many people are on the go and use their phones to search up stores or explore the web.
+However, in reality, many people are on the go and use their phones to search for stores or explore the web.

 This is simply because using a mobile device is more convenient for most consumers.

 So what happens to the design of your website?